Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 There are multiple degrees of freedom when registering a token with CTAP version 2.
 This specification recognises the following choices at registration time, and defines how to effectuate an authentication transaction for any combination of these choices.

-### Discoverable credentials vs. Non-Discoverable credentials
+### Discoverable Credentials vs. Non-Discoverable Credentials

 FIDO2 tokens contain a master key which never leaves the security perimeter of the token exists on the device.
 FIDO2 tokens transact by generating asymetric keypairs which are bound to a scope (often: a domain name, a RADIUS realm).